 Fran Lambert: The current Press Officer at the Normandy Tourist Board, Fran is based in London and works closely with British and Irish journalists to promote Normandy as a destination.
 A self-confessed foodie, Fran enjoys writing about all her culinary experiences when on press trips, which will feature in the months to come on the Normandy Foodie blog.
 Highlights for Fran include meals at two of Normandy’s Michelin-starred restaurants and a gastronomic Segway tour of Caen.

 Ben Collier: Born in Brighton, Ben moved to Dieppe aged six and is proud of his Norman and British heritage, which comes in very handy in his job as UK & Ireland Marketing Executive!
 Ben is also a keen photographer and recently helped launch the Normandy Tourist Board’s English Instagram account, which he keeps updated with stunning photos of the region.
-So far, Ben has written about local beer La Min for the Normandy Foodie blog, and is looking forward to sharing more foodie adventures soon.
+So far, Ben has written about La Min beer for the Normandy Foodie blog, and is looking forward to sharing more foodie adventures soon.

 Sévérine Frères: Originally from Caen, social media guru and Normandy native Sévérine moved to Évreux in 2015 to work for the Normandy Tourist Board, where she heads up all things Facebook, Twitter and Instagram as well as adwords campaigns and website stats.
 Like most French people, Sévérine is a fan of good food (une gourmande) as they say in France), and can’t wait to share her favourite aspects of Norman cuisine with the world, so keep an eye out for her next post on the Normandy Foodie blog!

 Marie Buchet: Born in Caen, Marie is a top Normandy ambassador for anyone curious about Norman food.
 Always ready to share her love of the region with the world, Marie cares passionately about small-scale producers and the importance of food transparency.
-She enjoys visiting Normandy schools to teach pupils about all the tasty food for which their region is known, and has been to many a food festival in her time!
-Marie is currently working for the Normandy Tourist Board in London as a trainee.
+She enjoys visiting local schools to teach pupils about Norman gastronomy, and has been to many a food festival in her time!
+Marie spent the summer of 2017 working for the Normandy Tourist Board in London as a trainee.